abcdabcd987/distributed-consensus-simulator/docs/report.rst

 assumptions:

 Synchronized clocks
     : We assume that all nodes can access a globally synchronized clock that ticks over time.
 Each clock tick is referred as an atomic *time step*.
-Nodes can perform unbounded ploynomial amount of computation in each time step, as well as receive and send polynomially many messages.
+Nodes can perform unbounded polynomial amount of computation in each time step, as well as receive and send polynomially many messages.